jeffrafter/notifykit/README.md

 * `email_reply_to` - the reply to field for the email
 * `email_from` - the from field for the email
 * `email_subject` - the subject field for the email (this is not the notification subject)
-* `email_urls` - any urls for which tracking is added are recorded to protect against malicious redirects
+* `email_urls` - any URLs for which tracking is added are recorded to protect against malicious redirects
 * `email_text` - the rendered text of the email
 * `email_html` - the rendered HTML of the email